Home » Seasonal Arts and Crafts » Winter Arts and Craft Ideas » How To Make Paper Snowflakes In 5 Minutes

 • Try to do these in a small group with step-by-step instructions.

-How to cut a simple snowflake for kindergartners?
+How do you cut a simple snowflake for kindergarteners?

-Instead of folding it in thirds, we will just fold the triangle again so that it is a right triangle.
-The children still love the paper snowflake designs that they are able to create.
-You just have to make sure they do not cut where the paper is folded together.
-You can also draw the line they have to cut first so that they do not accidentally cut all the way across their snowflakes.line drawn on top of paper triangle for snowflake.
+Instead of folding it in thirds, we will fold the triangle again so it is a right triangle.
+The children still love the paper snowflake designs that they can create.
+The biggest challenge is not having them cut on the fold.
+You can also draw the line they must cut first so they do not accidentally cut across their snowflakes.line drawn on top of paper triangle for snowflake.

 What if I want to make a more advanced snowflake?

 You need to cut more shapes carefully.
-The challenge is to make sure that your paper does not rip while making your cuts.
+The challenge is not letting your paper rip while making your cuts.

 Can you make a 4 or 8-sided snowflake?